-- 6.1 For measurements of items containing one or more lumps that are each several hundred grams or more of plutonium metal, multiplication effects are not adequately corrected by the point model analysis (18).
-Variable-multiplication bias corrections must be applied. - 6.2 For items with high (α,n) reaction rates, the additional uncorrelated neutrons will significantly increase the accidental coincidence rate.
-The practical application of multiplicity counting is usually limited to items where the ratio of (α,n) to spontaneous fission neutrons (α) is low, that is, less than 10 (7). - 6.3 For measurement of large items with high (α,n) reaction rates, the neutrons from (α,n) reactions can introduce biases if their energy spectra are different from the spontaneous fission energy spectrum.
-The ratio of the singles in the inner and outer rings can provide a warning flag for this effect (19). - 6.3.1 High mass, high α items will produce large count rates with large accidental coincidence rates.
-Sometimes this prevents obtaining a meaningful result. - 6.4 Neutron moderation by low atomic mass materials in the item affects neutron detection efficiency, neutron multiplication in the item, and neutron absorption by poisons.
-For nominal levels of neutron moderation, the multiplicity analysis will automatically correct the assay for changes in multiplication.
-The presence of neutron poisons or other absorbers in the measurement item will introduce bias.
-Determination of the correction factors required for these items will have to be individually determined. - 6.5 It is important to keep neutron background levels from external sources as low and constant as practical for measurement of low Pu mass items.
-High backgrounds may produce a bias during measurement.
-This becomes important as plutonium mass decreases. - 6.6 Cosmic rays can produce single, double, and triple neutrons from spallation events within the detector or nearby hardware.
-The relative effect is greatest on the triples, and next
+6.1 For measurements of items containing several hundred grams of plutonium metal or more, multiplication effects are not adequately corrected by this method (18).
+A variable-multiplication bias correction is required.

+6.2 For items with high $(\alpha, n)$ reaction rates, the additional uncorrelated neutrons will significantly increase the accidental coincidence rate.
+The practical application of multiplicity counting is usually limited to items where the ratio of $(\alpha, n)$ to spontaneous fission neutrons is about 7 (7).

+6.3 For measurement of large items with high $(\alpha,n)$ reaction rates, the neutrons from $(\alpha,n)$ reactions can introduce biases if their energy spectra are different from the spontaneous fission energy spectrum.
+The ratio of the singles in the inner and outer rings can provide a warning flag for this effect (19).

+6.4 Neutron moderation by low atomic mass materials in the item affects neutron detection efficiency, neutron multiplication in the item, and neutron absorption by poisons.
+For moderate levels of neutron moderation, the multiplicity analysis will automatically correct the assay for changes in multiplication.
+A correction for capture in neutron poisons or other absorbers is not available, so that a bias can result in measurements of such items.

+6.5 It is important to keep neutron background levels from external sources as low and constant as practical for measurement of low Pu mass items.
+High backgrounds may produce a bias, depending on the item's mass and self-multiplication.

-- greatest on the doubles.
-Cosmic ray effects increase in significance for assay items containing large quantities of high atomic number matrix constituents and small gram quantities of plutonium.
-Multiplicity data analysis software packages should include correction algorithms for count bursts caused by cosmic rays. - 6.7 Other spontaneous fission nuclides (for example, curium or californium) will increase the coincident neutron count rates, causing a positive bias in the plutonium assay that multiplicity counting does not correct for.
-The triples/doubles ratio can sometimes be used as a warning flag. - 6.8 Total counting rates should be limited to about 900 kHz to limit the triples deadtime correction to about 50 % and to ensure that less than 25 % of the shift register steps are occupied.
-Otherwise incorrect assay results may be obtained due to inadequate electronic deadtime corrections. - 6.9 Unless instrument design takes high gamma-ray field into account, high gamma-ray exposure levels from the item may interfere with the neutron measurement through pile-up effects if the dose is higher than about 1 R/h at the 3He tubes.
+6.6 Cosmic rays can produce single, double, and triple neutrons from spallation events within the detector or nearby hardware.
+The relative effect is greatest on the triples, and next greatest on the doubles.
+Cosmic ray effects become significant for assay items containing large quantities of high atomic number matrix constituents and small gram quantities of plutonium.
+Multiplicity data analysis software packages should include correction algorithms for count bursts caused by cosmic rays.

+6.7 Other spontaneous fission nuclides (for example, curium or californium) will increase the coincident neutron count rates, causing a positive bias in the plutonium assay that multiplicity counting does not correct for.
+The triples/doubles ratio can sometimes be used as a warning flag.